-- Check extension cords for cuts and nicks that expose wiring.
+- Examine extension cords for cuts and nicks that expose wiring.

-- Sand rough spots on tools with wooden handles and apply a coat of boiled linseed oil.
+- Sand rough spots on tools with wooden handles and apply a coat of linseed oil.

 In the garden:

-- Remove grass (it’s dormant right now) from areas you plan to put bedding or hardscape — and you’ll be ready for the next round of WaterSaver coupons!
+- Remove grass (it’s dormant right now) from areas you plan to put bedding or hardscape.
+This way you’ll be ready for the next round of landscape coupons come March.

 - Collect seeds from plants that have turned brown.
-Store them in zipper storage bags labeled with plant name and date of harvest; keep them in the fridge until next year.
+Store them in paper bag labeled with plant name and date of harvest; keep them in the fridge until next year.